jfpalchak/galactic-age-calculator/README.md

 ## Known Bugs

-* The UI logic for the webpage does not utilize all functionality of the GalacticAge class.
+* Form input and button styles are not consistent below viewport width of 1000px.

 ## License